 How is an uneven head shape treated?

-Your child's doctor will do a physical exam to make a diagnosis of positional plagiocephaly.
-Changes in the way you position your baby can minimize unevenness and hasten its resolution.
+Your child's health care provider will do a physical exam.
+If your baby is diagnosed with positional plagiocephaly, changes in the way you position your baby can minimize head unevenness.
 For example:

 - Try tummy time.
-With close supervision and while your baby is awake, frequently place your baby on his or her tummy to play.
+With close supervision and while your baby is awake, frequently place your baby on the tummy to play.
 Make sure your baby is on a firm surface during tummy time.

 Helmets and head shape

-Molded helmets are most effective when treatment begins between ages 4 and 12 months, when the skull is still malleable and the brain is growing rapidly.
-Treatment with a molded helmet isn't likely to be effective after age 1, when the skull bones are fused together and head growth becomes less rapid.
+Molding helmets are most effective in treating head unevenness when treatment begins between ages 4 months and 12 months.
+During this period, the skull bones are still malleable, and the brain is growing rapidly.
+Treatment with a molding helmet isn't likely to be effective after age 1, when the skull bones are fused together and head growth becomes less rapid.

-A baby's skull is malleable.
-If necessary, a molded helmet might be used to help shape a baby's head.
+An infant's skull is easily molded.
+If necessary, a molding helmet might be used to help shape a baby's head.
 The helmet is worn at least 23 hours a day during the treatment period — often several months or even longer.

 Beyond positional molding

-Sometimes an underlying muscular issue — such as torticollis — causes a baby to hold his or her head tilted to one side.
-In this case, physical therapy is important to help stretch the affected muscles and allow the baby to more freely change head positions.
+Sometimes an underlying muscular issue — such as torticollis — causes a baby to hold the head tilted to one side.
+In this case, physical therapy is important to help stretch the affected muscles and allow the baby to change head positions more freely.

-Rarely, two or more of the bony plates in a baby's head fuse prematurely.
-This rigidity pushes other parts of the head out of shape as the brain grows.
-This condition, known as craniosynostosis, is typically treated during infancy.
-To give the brain enough space to grow and develop, surgery is needed to separate the fused bones must be surgically separated.
+Rarely, two or more of the bony plates in a baby's head join too early.
+This pushes other parts of the head out of shape as the brain grows.
+This condition is known as craniosynostosis.
+Craniosynostosis is typically treated during infancy.
+To give the brain enough space to grow and develop, surgery is needed to separate the fused bones.

-If you're concerned about your baby's head shape, check with your baby's doctor.
+If you're concerned about your baby's head shape, talk with your baby's health care provider.